President Joe Biden’s son, Hunter Biden, is convicted of all 3 felonies in federal gun trial - Boston News, Weather, Sports | WHDH 7News

 Now Hunter Biden and presumptive Republican presidential nominee Donald Trump, the president’s chief political rival, have both been convicted by American jurors in an election year that has been as much about the courtroom as about campaign events and rallies.

+Defense attorney Abbe Lowell said they would “continue to vigorously pursue all the legal challenges available.”
+In a written statement, Hunter Biden said he was disappointed by the outcome but grateful for the support of family and friends.

+The jury’s decision was read swiftly after the announcement that it reached a verdict.
+First lady Jill Biden sat through nearly every day of the trial but did not make it into the courtroom in time to hear the verdict.
+Hunter Biden walked out of the courthouse holding hands with the first lady and his wife before they got into got into waiting SUVs and drove off.

-Joe Biden has steered clear of the federal courtroom in Delaware where his son was tried and said little about the case, wary of creating an impression of interfering in a criminal matter brought by his own Justice Department.
+Joe Biden steered clear of the federal courtroom in Delaware where his son was tried and said little about the case, wary of appearing to interfere in a criminal matter brought by his own Justice Department.
 But allies of the Democrat have worried about the toll that the trial — and now the conviction — will take on the 81-year-old, who has long been concerned with his only living son’s health and sustained sobriety.

+Hunter Biden’s conviction came just weeks after Trump was found guilty of 34 felony charges related to a hush money payment to a porn actor in the 2016 campaign.
+The cases are in no way the same, and Hunter Biden is a private citizen who is not running for office.
+But they have both argued they were victimized by the politics of the moment.

-Hunter Biden and Trump have both argued they were victimized by the politics of the moment.
-But while Trump has continued to falsely claim the verdict was “rigged,” Joe Biden has said he would accept the results of the verdict and would not seek to pardon his son.
+Trump, however, has continued to falsely claim his verdict was “rigged,” while Joe Biden has said he would accept the verdict involving his son and would not seek to pardon him.

+In his statement Tuesday, the president said he and the first lady are proud of their son, who says he has been been sober since 2019, and will always be there for him with “love and support.”

+Trump’s campaign called the verdict “nothing more than a distraction from the real crimes of the Biden Crime Family.”
+Trump and his allies have pressed unsubstantiated or debunked allegations that Joe Biden acted while vice president to advance his family members’ foreign business interests.

 Hunter Biden’s legal troubles aren’t over.
 He faces a trial in September in California on charges of failing to pay $1.4 million in taxes, and congressional Republicans have signaled they will keep going after him in their stalled impeachment effort into the president.
 The president has not been accused or charged with any wrongdoing by prosecutors investigating his son.

-Hunter Biden’s lawyers had argued that he did not consider himself an “addict” when he bought the gun.
-They sought to show he was trying to turn his life around at the time, having completed a rehabilitation program at the end of August 2018.
-The defense called three witnesses, including Hunter’s daughter Naomi, who told jurors that he seemed be improving in the weeks before he bought the gun.

-The trial played out in the president’s home state, where Hunter Biden grew up and where the family is deeply established.
-Joe Biden spent 36 years as a senator in Delaware, commuting daily to Washington, and Beau Biden was the state attorney general.

-Hunter Biden had hoped last year to resolve a long-running federal investigation under a deal with prosecutors that would avoided the spectacle of a trial so close to the 2024 election.
-Under the deal, he would have pleaded guilty to misdemeanor tax offenses and avoid prosecution in the gun case if he stayed out of trouble for two years.
+Just last year, it appeared that Hunter Biden would avoid the spectacle of a trial so close to the election.
+Under a deal with prosecutors, he was supposed to plead guilty to misdemeanor tax offenses and avoid prosecution in the gun case if he stayed out of trouble for two years.

 But the deal fell apart after Noreika, who was nominated by Trump, questioned unusual aspects of the proposed agreement, and the lawyers could not resolve the matter.